GNOME/gjs/README.MSVC.md

 meson <path_to_gjs_sources> --buildtype=... --prefix=<some_prefix> -Dskip_dbus_tests=true -Dprofiler=disabled
 ```

-(Note that -Dskip_dbus_tests=true is required for MSVC/clang-cl builds; please
+(Note that -Dskip_dbus_tests=true and -Dprofiler=disabled are required for both
-see the Meson documentation for the values accepted by buildtype)
+MSVC/clang-cl builds; please see the Meson documentation for the values accepted
+by buildtype)

 You may want to view the build options after the configuration succeeds
 by using 'meson configure'.
 You may need to set the envvar: